Feliciano Centurión: Career

-After he was diagnosed with HIV/AIDS in the time before assessible treatments were available, he began to reference his personal experiences with illness.
+After he was diagnosed with HIV/AIDS in the time before accessible treatments were available, he began to reference his personal experiences with illness.
 Like the work of Félix González-Torres, General Idea and others, he used his creative work to chronicle the effects of illness on his body to "provide a counternarrative to the "gay plague" hysteria in the mass media" at the time.
 It was during this time that he began to embroider religious images and phrases onto his work.
 His final works were made while hospitalized; they consisted of a series of embroidered pillows.

 Exhibitions

 In 2018, Centurión's work was exhibited in the 33rd São Paulo Biennial.
 In 2020 the Americas Society presented a posthumous solo exhibition of his work, Feliciano Centurión: Abrigo, the first solo exhibition of his work in the United States.

 His work has been exhibited in numerous exhibitions internationally and nationally.
-These include one-person shows at: the America's Society, New York (2020); Cecilia Brunson Projects, London (2019); National University of Ireland, Maynooth (2016); Centro Cultural de España “Juan Salazar,” Asunción, Paraguay (2013 and 1999); Alberto Sendrós Gallery, Buenos Aires, Argentina (2012 and 2004); Galería Ruta Correa, Freiburg, Germany (1997); Centro de Artes Visuales Isla de Francia, Asunción, Paraguay (1996); Museo de Arte Moderno, Buenos Aires, Argentina (1996); Centro Cultural Ricardo Rojas, Universidad de Buenos Aires, Argentina (1994), among others.
+These include one-person shows at: Ortuzar, New York (2025); the America's Society, New York (2020); Cecilia Brunson Projects, London (2019); National University of Ireland, Maynooth (2016); Centro Cultural de España “Juan Salazar,” Asunción, Paraguay (2013 and 1999); Alberto Sendrós Gallery, Buenos Aires, Argentina (2012 and 2004); Galería Ruta Correa, Freiburg, Germany (1997); Centro de Artes Visuales Isla de Francia, Asunción, Paraguay (1996); Museo de Arte Moderno, Buenos Aires, Argentina (1996); Centro Cultural Ricardo Rojas, Universidad de Buenos Aires, Argentina (1994), among others.

 Centurión's work has been featured in many group exhibitions including those at the Museo Amparo, Puebla, Mexico (2019); Blanton Museum of Art, Austin, Texas (2011); Museo de Arte Latinoamericano de Buenos Aires (2009); Museo Nacional de Bellas Artes, Buenos Aires (1994), among other venues.